exira-legacy/ebs-backup/README.md

 ## Exira.EbsBackup

-Exira.EbsBackup is a console application which backs up EBS volumes on a rolling schedule.
+Exira.EbsBackup is a console application which backs up EBS volumes on a rotating schedule.

 ## Cloning